C4IROcean/ssh-server/README.md

 If you want interactive login as well, you will need to pass another environment variable (`ALLOW_INTERACTIVE_LOGIN`).

+Use `TZ` environment variable to set (and use) correct timezone for your ssh container instance.

 Read more at https://gitlab.com/kamranazeem/ssh-server

 "Alpine Linux v3.10"